wp-plugins/image-zoom/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Update of the German translation by Frutte

 = 1.1.2 =
 * Update of the core plugin (bug correction on the hash of the plugin/core)

 = 1.1.1 =
 * Update of the core plugin
-* Update of the russian translation by Sprigin
+* Update of the Russian translation by Sprigin

 = 1.1.0 =
 * New translation for Russian made by Sprigin